Citrinate/CS2Script/README.md

     - [ArchiSteamFarm](https://github.com/JustArchiNET/ArchiSteamFarm) with [IPC](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/IPC) enabled (which is the default)
     - The [Counter-Strike 2 Interface plugin](https://github.com/Citrinate/CS2Interface)

-## Is this safe to use?

-This userscript and its associated ASF plugin work without knowing any of your private account details (their connection to Steam is fully managed by ArchiSteamFarm).
-All source code is open source, and all releases obtained from official sources are verifiably built from that source code.

-Nothing here interacts with the Counter-Strike 2 game client, nor are you even required to have the game installed, and so there is no risk of receiving a VAC ban.
-No Steam account data, CS2 item data, or any other information is shared through usage of this script or its associated plugin.

-This tool works by sending requests to the Counter-Strike 2 game coordinator.
-No serious attempt is made to trick Valve's servers into thinking these requests are coming from an authentic Counter-Strike 2 game client, and so it should be assumed that Valve can identify all accounts using tools like this.
-Valve has not been known to take action against such accounts, but there is no guarantee that this will always be the case.

 ## Features

 ### Storage Unit Management